LynxCrew/Stepper-PSU/README.md

 !!This does only work if your drivers have an enable pin as it hooks directly into the enable pin code!!
-(on the other hand, drivers without an enable pin are always active and thus should not need a brake, if you feel like you still need it, open an issue and I will try to implement it) just add
+(on the other hand, drivers without an enable pin are always active and thus should not need a psu, if you feel like you still need it, open an issue and I will try to implement it) just add
 ```